M-Naghizadeh/advancedbioinformatics/index.md

 Python
 ---------

 Python is an object-oriented, interpreted, flexible language that is becoming increasingly popular for scientific computing.
 Python is easy to learn, has a very clear syntax and can easily be extended with modules written in C, C++ or FORTRAN.
 Python's recent rise in popularity is closely linked to its role as the primary programming language for big data.
 Bioinformatics is one of the most advanced uses of data science due to the deluge of data in biology, mostly from genomics and proteomics.
-Python is one of the most important tools for bioinformaticians to use when analysing their data.
+Python is one of the most important tools for bioinformatists to use when analysing their data.

 - [bioinformatics with python](advancedbioinformatics-python/index.md)